ctfloyd/LC3EzEdit/README.md

 ## Use:
   Download repository and compile into jar, or run from Main.java located in /src/application/Main.java.

-  Optionally: Use compiled jar in repository.
+  Optionally: Use compiled jar in /out/artifacts/LCEZEDIT_jar.

   Keyboard Shortcut: